vintasoftware/tapioca-wrapper/docs/source/serializers.rst

 		to_striped(self, value):
 			return value.strip()

-Here a usage example for it:
+Here's a usage example for it:

 .. code-block:: python